kalte0/BMC-CS-151.github.io/index.md

 ---

-This is an introduction to the discipline of computer science, suitable for those students with a mature quantitative ability.
-This fast-paced course covers the basics of computer programming, with an emphasis on program design, problem decomposition, and object-oriented programming in Java.
-Graduates of this course will be able to write small computer programs independently; examples include data processing for a data-based science course, small games, or estimating likelihood of probabilistic events, etc..
-No computer programming experience is necessary or expected.
-Students are required to register for a weekly lab.
+This course is an introduction to the fundamental data structures of computer sAn introduction to the fundamental data structures of computer science: linked lists, stacks, queues, trees (BSTs, heaps, AVLs and other self-balancing BSTs), hash tables, sets (Union-Find), graphs and their accompanying algorithms.
+Principles of algorithmic analysis and object reasoning and design will be introduced using mathematical techniques for the notions of both complexity and correctness.
+More practical issues, such as memory management, searching, sorting and hashing, will also be covered.

 <!-- Display an alert about upcoming homework assignments -->
 {% capture now %}{{'now' | date: '%s'}}{% endcapture %}